worldbank/gld/Support/A - Guides and Documentation/GLD Manual Files/Labor.md

 Codifies whether the person was in the labour force and working in the past 12 months (lstatus_year=1, missing otherwise) but would take on more jobs or more hours at their job if possible/available.
 The codes are:

 0 = No (not underemployed)

 1 = Yes

+See details under `underemployment` (7 day recall) for more details.

 **nlfreason_year**